|

 In utero damage to fetus

-- Important risk, but special circumstance and not subject of this presentation
+- Important risk, but special circumstance are subject of this presentation

 Acute radiation sickness